Be sure to designate your donation toward Music Inside Out with Gwen Thompkins.

 There’s no time like the present to support Music Inside Out.
 A one-time donation?
 We’ll take it.
 Ongoing support?
 Even better.
 Donate today … in fact, right now!

-Make sure your donation is designated toward Music Inside Out with Gwen Thompkins.
+Make sure to designate your donation toward Music Inside Out with Gwen Thompkins.
 This option should be selected for you automatically — but just to be sure, scroll to the bottom of the page.
 You should see a box that matches the example below:

 Music Inside Out with Gwen Thompkins is a weekly, one-hour radio broadcast featuring the people of Louisiana who’ve devoted their lives to America’s music.
 Host Gwen Thompkins and her guests talk extensively about the fire and sweat of the creative process.
 In addition, these guests examine songs that have influenced Louisiana’s unusually varied musical landscape … music that reaches far beyond the state’s borders.